How to Propagate Snake Plants (4 Easy Propagation Methods)

 Snake Plants are evergreen, flowering plants originally placed in the Sanseviera Genus but have recently been reclassified into the Dracaena Genus.

 There are about 70 species of Snake Plants, many of them are favoured for their variegated foliage with yellow or silvery-white stripes on the leaf margins.
-Check out our post on some of the Snake Plants Varieties that you can grow in you home.
+Check out these popular Snake varieties that you can grow in you home.

 However, Snake Plants perform best in bright light with 6-8 hours of direct sunlight, average warmth and moderately moist, loose, fertile, succulents soil coupled with monthly feeding during the growing season.
 Learn more on how to grow and care for Snake Plants (Sansevieria).